how to make almond meal

 • Immediately add almonds to the pan, Spread evenly.
 Do not crowd them.

-• Drain them to a colander and transfer to a clean kitchen cloth or absorbent tissues.
+• Drain them to a colander and transfer to a clean kitchen cloth.

 • Spread them.
-The skin is will loosen on its own.
+The skin will loosen on its own.
 You can just remove the skin easily.
-You can hold each almond in between your thumb and forefinger and squeeze it off inside the napkin to prevent it popping elsewhere in the kitchen.
+Peel them or (You can hold each almond in between your thumb and forefinger and squeeze it off inside the napkin to prevent it popping elsewhere in the kitchen.)

-• Transfer these to the wide pan, and lightly roast them on a low heat until they look moist free.
+• Transfer these to a wide pan, and lightly roast them on a low heat until they look moist free.
 Keep tossing them to prevent discoloring.
 Cool them.

-• Add them to a blender and pulse them in intervals of 30 o 40 seconds.
-Do not run the blender at a stretch otherwise the almonds will begin to release oil.
+• Add them to a grinder and pulse them in intervals of 30 o 40 seconds.
+Do not run the grinder too long else the almonds may begin to release oil.
+If you want you may sieve this.

-• Transfer almond flour in a air tight glass jar and store it in a dry cabinet or in the refrigerator.
+• Transfer almond flour to a air tight glass jar and store it in a dry cabinet or in the refrigerator.
 You can also freeze this for 3 months.

 Notes